mel0502/IBIO4490/01-Linux/Readme.md

 ![](https://github.com/mel0502/IBIO4490/blob/master/01-Linux/punto%206%204.PNG)

-The number of landscapes is 348 and the number of portrait is 152
+There are 348 landscapes and 152 portraits in the directory.

 7. Crop all images to make them square (256x256) and save them in a different folder.
 Tip: do not forget about  [imagemagick](http://www.imagemagick.org/script/index.php).